 While we support a licensing system, we recognize that it must be sustainable in the long term.
 The key here is channeling.
 Significant channeling means customers use gambling companies that operate within the licensing system.
 A low level of channeling would mean the deregulation has failed, as customers have chosen to move beyond the regulated market.
 The channeling rate exceed 95 percent in order to work well.

 A prerequisite for the system’s success is that gambling companies – or rather their customers – find the licencing terms acceptable.
 Gambling offers from outside the licensing system are never more than a click of away.

-We would like to list ten points that we consider necessary for a successful reregulation.
+We would like to list nine points that we consider necessary for a successful reregulation.